RakhithJK/dbeaver-dbeaver-wiki/Shortcuts.md

 Brief list of most important DBeaver shortcuts.
 Of course you can redefine any (or almost any) of these shortcuts, here is the list of default values.
+Most of following commands are accessible from main menu, context menu or editor toolbar (or from all of them).
+Use context menu wherever it is possible - it usually shows all actions accessible at this moment.

 ### SQL Editor